lpgaff/chisqsurface/README.md

 OP,EXIT
 ```

+If making a full correlated error analysis using standard Gosia, then you will also want to perform a full minimisation at each step, but the matrix elements of interest should then be fixed in the ME section.
+This can be done by setting the lower and upper limits to be equal (as per the Gosia manual).

-In order to run the integration step for each point on the surface, you must have an OP,INTI file in the same directory.
-If your input file is named "example.inp", then your integration file should be named "example.INTI.inp" so that the code can run the integration step for each meshpoint.
-If it is named something different, it must be specified on the command line using the `-i` or `--inti` option.
-If it doesn't exist at all (or you specify `--inti=dummy`), then the integration is skipped.
+In order to run the integration step for each point on the surface, you must have an OP,INTI file, passed by the  `-i` or `--inti` option.
+If your input file is missing, or you specify `--inti=dummy`, then the integration is skipped.
+This is strongly discouraged for quantative analysis and should be reserved for quick scans to assess the approximate range only.

 Finally, you should make sure that you have a copy of your best-fit matrix elements (both the target and projectile as appropriate) in a separate file, appended by '.lit'.
 i.e. if your matrix element file is '202Rn.bst', then you need a copy of this file with the name '202Rn.bst.lit' to use as a starting point for each new iteration.